-Learn Ruby the Hard Way is a free book (totally online) that covers what it calls the three most essential skills for beginners in programming: “reading and writing, attention to detail, and spotting difference.”
+Learn Ruby the Hard Way is a free book (totally online) that covers what it calls the three most essential skills for beginners in programming: “reading and writing, attention to detail, and spotting differences.”

 78. Ruby Koans

 Do the deepening, enigmatic nature of Zen koans appeal to you?
-Can you picture yourself learning to code with Ruby using the same kind of format.
+Can you picture yourself learning to code with Ruby using the same kind of format?
 Well hey, check out Ruby Koans!

 79. Rails Girls